santi753/IU_From_model_to_production/README.md

 ### Authentication

-All prediction endpoints require an API key in the header:
+All prediction endpoints require an API key in the header for security compliance:
 ```bash
 -H "x-api-key: dev-key"
 ```